SAML-Toolkits/ruby-saml/UPGRADING.md

 Version `1.6.0` changes the preferred way to construct instances of `Logoutresponse` and `SloLogoutrequest`.
-Previously the _SAMLResponse_, _RelayState_, and _SigAlg_ parameters of these message types were provided via the constructor's `options[:get_params]` parameter.
+Previously the _SAMLResponse_, _RelayState_, and _SigAlg_ parameters of these message types were provided via the initializer's `options[:get_params]` parameter.
 Unfortunately this can result in incompatibility with other SAML implementations; signatures are specified to be computed based on the _sender's_ URI-encoding of the message, which can differ from that of Ruby SAML.
 In particular, Ruby SAML's URI-encoding does not match that